flarum-lang/french/README.md

 Using [FTP] (http://en.wikipedia.org/wiki/File_Transfer_Protocol), you will need to browse into your Flarum root (which contains the *config.php* file).
 You have to access to your *extensions/french/* directory.
 Inside this directory, upload the new files by replacing the old ones.

 Your French extension files are now updated, but you have to clear the cache of your forum to apply the changes.
 Again, using [FTP] (http://en.wikipedia.org/wiki/File_Transfer_Protocol), you will need to browse into your Flarum root (which contains the *config.php* file) and to locate the *assets/* directory.
-Inside the directory, you will see a *forum-fr-XYZ.js*, with *XYZ* as random letters and numbers.
-Please delete this file.
+Inside the directory, you will see *forum-fr-XYZ.js* and *admin-fr-XYZ.js* files, with *XYZ* as random letters and numbers.
+Please delete these files.
 Enjoy now the latest improvements and fixes of the updated extension!

 ## License